veracruz-project/icecap/examples/README.md

 The Rust code for the IceCap Hypervisor components is located at [../src/rust/crates/hypervisor/components](../src/rust/crates/hypervisor/components).

+The untrusted bootloader (U-Boot) boots the host virtual machine into a Linux system, which is responsible for managing the the platform's CPU and memory resources and for driving the platform's untrusted devices.
+While the host manages Realms' CPU and memory resources, it does not have access to those resources.
+In other words, the host is responsbile for scheduling and memory management policy, but the corresponding mechanisms are the responsibility of trusted services in the hypervisor firmware.
+These services cooperate defensively with the host to enable confidential Realm execution.

+The host virtual machine spans all cores on the system.
+"Shadow threads" act as projections of the Realm's virtual cores onto the host's scheduler, enabling integration of the resource manager's interface into the host's scheduler with minimally invasive modifications.

-Like the hypervisor itself, realm images are also specified using CapDL.
-Unlike the hypervisor's CapDL specification, which is realized at boot-time by the root task, realm CapDL specifications are realized at realm creation-time by a dynamic CapDL loader in the [resource server](../src/rust/crates/hypervisor/components/resource-server).
+Like the hypervisor itself, Realm images are also specified using CapDL.
+Unlike the hypervisor's CapDL specification, which is realized at boot-time by the root task, Realm CapDL specifications are realized at Realm creation-time by a dynamic CapDL loader in the [resource server](../src/rust/crates/hypervisor/components/resource-server).

-Take a look at the CapDL specifications for each of the three example realms: a minimal realm analogous to the `03-minimal-capdl` example, a Linux VM, and a MirageOS unikernel:
+Take a look at the CapDL specifications for each of the three example Realms: a minimal Realm analogous to the `03-minimal-capdl` example, a Linux VM, and a MirageOS unikernel:

 ```